ealva-com/ealvalog/README.md

-Using the [Loggly Logging Framework Benchmark](https://www.loggly.com/blog/benchmarking-java-logging-frameworks/), [modified](https://github.com/pandasys/Java-Logging-Framework-Benchmark) to include this framework, shows an average performance gain of
-40% using this facade over using java.util.logging directly.
+Using the [Loggly Logging Framework Benchmark](https://www.loggly.com/blog/benchmarking-java-logging-frameworks/), [modified](https://github.com/pandasys/Java-Logging-Framework-Benchmark) to include this framework, shows an average performance gain of approximately 37-40% using this facade over using java.util.logging directly.
 This is due to eAlvaLog using cached LogRecords, StringBuilders, and
 Formatters.

 The AndroidLogger uses the same framework but logs to the android.log.Log. eAlvaLog overhead compared to logging directly to android.log.Log is fundamentally String.format() over cached StringBuilders.
 This alleviates the need for the client to do string building, so performance is comparable and can be better when the client code was previously doing extensive formatting.

+Using this framework over Log4j2 results in basically the same performance as logging directly to Log4j. eAlvaLog adapts its ExtLogRecord to Log4J LogEvent, which helps to avoid any performance penalty.

 Why?
 ----